French conquest of Corsica

-The French conquest of Corsica was a successful expedition by French forces of the Kingdom of France under Comte de Vaux, against Corsican forces under Pasquale Paoli of the Corsican Republic.
+The French conquest of Corsica was a successful expedition by French forces of the Kingdom of France under the Comte de Vaux, against Corsican forces under Pasquale Paoli of the Corsican Republic.
 The expedition was launched in May 1768, in the aftermath of the Seven Years' War.
 A French expeditionary force was landed on the island of Corsica, then ruled by the Corsican Republic.
 Marching inland to overcome any Corsican opposition, the French force initially suffered an unexpected defeat at the Battle of Borgo.
 But a new commander, the Comte de Vaux, was appointed to lead the expedition, and decisively defeated the Corsican army at the Battle of Ponte Novu in 1769, effectively bringing an end to Corsican resistance.

 The Corsican forces, having neither the willpower nor the manpower to resist the French, surrendered the island.
-After the Corsican defeat, France annexed the island, although they took a year consolidating the territory as many Corsicans took to the hills and engaged in guerilla warfare against the French.
+After the Corsican defeat, France annexed the island, although they took a year consolidating the territory as many Corsicans took to the hills and engaged in guerrilla warfare against the French.
 Pasquale Paoli fled to Great Britain, where he was immensely popular, and became a member of Samuel Johnson's dining club.
 Corsica remained under French rule until 1794, when an Anglo-Corsican expedition captured Corsica from the French and the Anglo-Corsican Kingdom was established, with Paoli as its ruler.
 On 19 October 1796, the French reconquered Corsica and it became a French département.